adityakakarla/conductor-ai-take-home/README.md

 ### Approach 3: Using Llama 3.2 to Parse Numerical Data

 This approach leverages the Llama 3.2 model to extract numerical values.
 While it may provide more context by understanding variations in text (like "$1000000" or "$1 million"), it is the least reliable and slower due to its reliance on an AI model.

+To run this, you will need to install Ollama and use the Llama 3.2 1B model.
+Other models can also be used, but you may experience significantly slower response times.

 ```python
 largest = find_largest_number_using_llama('air_force_data.pdf')